arthurchoung/MEDMOS/README.md

 I have always been frustrated by modern computers with USB becoming the dominant interface for music.

-Adding to that frustration are modern operating systems that become slower and slower over time, optimizing for throughput rather than latency.
+Adding to that frustration are modern operating systems that become slower and slower over time with higher and higher latency.

 So this project is intended to be a single tasking operating system along the lines of an Atari ST or a Commodore 64, with a focus on MIDI and audio in general, where the audio hardware is accessed